 - Wrongfully convicted individual, their children and stepchildren: All tuition and fees are waived for a wrongfully convicted individual awarded compensation per RCW 4.100.060, their children and stepchildren.
 Following limitations apply: wrongfully convicted person must be a Washington domiciliary; the child must be a Washington domiciliary ages 17 through 26 years of age, continued participation subject to school's satisfactory progress policy; recipients may attend full or part time; total credits earned may not exceed 200 term credits.

 - Active Duty Military/Dependents and WA National Guard/Dependents

 - Athletic Waiver (must have approval of Athletic Dept.)

-- Adult High School waiver eligibility is determined by an OC counselor.
+- Adult High School waiver eligibility is determined by an Olympic College Counselor.
 Must be 19 years of age or older.

 - Parent Education Co-Op